-In this five-day workshop you'll explore ways to support classroom teachers in moving toward an inquiry-based approach in which students take more responsibility for their learning.
-(Preview a workshop activity.)
+In this four-day workshop you'll explore ways to support classroom teachers as they move toward an inquiry-based approach in which students take more responsibility for their learning.

-- Practice science inquiry as it relates to the science practices that are core to the Next Generation Science Standards.
+- Practice inquiry as it relates to the three dimensions of science learning (disciplinary core ideas, cross-cutting concepts, and science practices) that are core to the Next Generation Science Standards.